belsonheng/ezproxy-logs/README.md

 ...
 ezproxy-20180731.zip
 ```
-This Python script will unzip all the previous month's EZproxy log files from source to directory.
+This Python script will unzip all the previous month's EZproxy log files from source to destination.

 To use, simply execute the below command:
 ```